latolukasz/beeorm-doc/docs/guide/entity_fields.md

 | string with tag `orm:"length=max"` | mediumtext      |
 `
 ::: tip
-Always add `orm:"required"`tag for `string` fields that never holds empty string.
-Thanks to this you can save extra disc space used to store data in MySQL table.
+When defining string fields in your Go structs, consider adding the orm:"required" tag if the field should never hold an empty string.
+This can help to save space in the MySQL table where the data is stored, as the database will not need to reserve space for empty strings.
 :::

 ## Dates and time